BDA-KTS/Telegram-Data-Collection/README.md

 ```

 ## Hardware Requirements

 The method runs on a small virtual machine provided by a cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).
-However, more resources are needed to set it up for Telegram data collection.
+However, more resources are needed to set it up for large-scale Telegram data collection.

-## Environment SetUp
+## Environment Setup

 This method requires Python 3.10 or higher to run.

 ```bash